-- implemented flexible and remote working arrangements for employees; - negotiated for longer payment terms from suppliers and implemented cost-savings measures such as relocation of certain offices to Company-owned properties to manage the Group's cash flows; - additional administrative expenses were incurred to ensure the health and safety of its employees and customers such as the frequent disinfection of facilities and COVID-19 testing for employees reporting to the offices; - deferred scheduled price increases, offered discounts and flexible payment terms combinations to accommodate more buyers; - implemented transmutation to online selling with the use of virtual platforms and video materials for project walkthrough and condo tour for client presentations, and fully digitized reservation process; - launched digital payment platform to enable customers to pay online; and, - obtained lower-cost funding through bank financing to support its business operations, such as financing capital expenditures and refinancing of loans, and maintaining its cash preservation objective.
+- implemented flexible and remote working arrangements for employees; - negotiated for longer payment terms from suppliers and implemented cost-savings measures such as relocation of certain offices to Company-owned properties to manage the Group's cash flows; - additional administrative expenses were incurred to ensure the health and safety of its employees and customers such as the frequent disinfection of facilities and COVID-19 testing for employees reporting to the offices; - deferred scheduled price increases, offered discounts and flexible payment terms combinations to accommodate more buyers; - implemented transmutation to online selling with the use of virtual platforms and video materials for project walkthroughs and condo tours for client presentations, and a fully digitized reservation process; - launched a digital payment platform to enable customers to pay online; - obtained lower-cost funding through bank financing to support its business operations, such as financing capital expenditures and refinancing of loans, and maintaining its cash preservation objective; and, - under took an intensive vaccination program to protect the employees and eligible dependents against COVID-19.

-Based on the above actions and measures taken by management to mitigate the adverse effect of the pandemic, it projects that the Company would continue to report positive results of operations and would remain liquid to meet the current obligation as it falls due.
-Accordingly, management has not determined material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+Management will continue to take actions to continually improve the operations as the need arises.
+The management projects that the Group would continue to report positive results of operations and would remain liquid to meet the current obligation as it falls due.
+Accordingly, management has not determined material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.